2010s Haiti cholera outbreak: Reactions

 In November 2011, the UN received a petition from 5,000 victims for hundreds of millions of dollars in reparations over the outbreak thought to have been caused by UN members of MINUSTAH.
 In February 2013, the United Nations responded by invoking its immunity from lawsuits under the Convention on the Privileges and Immunities of the United Nations.
 On 9 October 2013, Bureau des Avocats Internationaux (BAI), the Institute for Justice & Democracy in Haiti (IJDH), and civil rights lawyer Ira Kurzban's law firm Kurzban Kurzban Weinger Tetzeli & Pratt, P.A.(KKWT) filed a lawsuit against the UN in the Southern District of New York.
 The lawsuit was dismissed, but an appeal was filed in the Second Circuit.
 In October 2016, the Second Circuit Court of Appeals upheld the United Nations' immunity from claims.
 On 11 March 2014, a second lawsuit was filed, Laventure v.
 United Nations, in the Eastern District of New York, on behalf of more than 1,500 victims of the disaster.
 In an opinion piece in the Wall Street Journal, an attorney for the plaintiffs wrote:

 "Imagine if the United Nations killed thousands on the streets of New York.
 Or London.
 Or Paris.
 And sickened nearly a million more.
 Would the U.N. claim it was not liable?
 Of course not.
 The international community wouldn't allow it."

-A lead lawyer for the plaintiffs also noted that the lawsuit was different from the one filed by the IDJH, in that it alleged that liability had been accepted by the U.N. the 1990s.
+A lead lawyer for the plaintiffs also noted that the lawsuit was different from the one filed by the IDJH, in that it alleged that liability had been accepted by the U.N. in the 1990s.
 The lawyer stated that immunity: "should not be a shield to hide behind because the United Nations (or the U.S. government) doesn't like the price tag that comes with the U.N.'s indisputable gross negligence in this case."

 This case, too, was dismissed by the U.S. District Court, and the Court of Appeals.
 The appeal is currently before the United States Supreme Court.